Aleboul/clayton/README.md

 The module clayton is implemented using the object-oriented features of the Python language.
 The classes are designed for Archimedean, elliptical, extreme value copulae.
 Each contains methods to generate random vectors.

+For more information, the reader can access the paper describing the code, which was accepted for publication in computo, at the following URL: https://aleboul.github.io/computo/.

 ## Installation

 ### Dependencies